Reach Every Parent / Sep 05, 2023

 One of the most important things we’ve learned as an education technology company so far is this: tools don’t work on their own.
 It’s about informing and empowering teachers and families to make the most of them.
 In the past year, we’ve seen many teachers who connected with 100% of the parents, gained access to keen classroom volunteers and organized more events than ever.
 How did they achieve this level of success?

 We’ve analyzed our 100 most engaged classrooms to find out.
-After much thought and number crunching, we discovered that our top early adopters mastered 5 key elements of parent teacher partnership.
-Two-way communication, developing parent teacher relationships, providing support and school and at home and community building all contribute to academic success of students.
+After much thought and number crunching, we discovered that our top early adopters mastered 5 key elements of Family teacher partnership.
+Two-way communication, developing Family teacher relationships, providing support and school and at home and community building all contribute to academic success of students.

 But… where to begin?
 While we believe that all of the elements are important, one that teachers can easily act upon is establishing effective communications.
 We know that teachers and parents want to share experiences and stay connected, but many teachers are at loss about what kind of messages to share.
 Overtime, many become discouraged and stick to the minimum effort route: a couple of conferences per year and an occasional note.
 Our past survey indicated that 40% of teachers rank “a supportive family” as “the number one factor in achieving student success” even ahead of their own teaching skill, this is simply not good enough.